googleads/googleads-shopping-samples/golang/README.md

         $ go get google.golang.org/api/content/v2

-This code also uses the [browser](https://github.com/pkg/browser) package to open the authentication URL in your browser automatically:
+This code also uses the [browser](https://github.com/pkg/browser) package to open the authentication URL in your browser automatically and the support package for Google's protocol buffers:

         $ go get github.com/pkg/browser
+        $ go get github.com/golang/protobuf

 ## Setup Authentication and Sample Configuration